infosupport/rust-workshop/docs/introduction/04-pattern-matching.md

 Pattern matching in Rust is a versatile and powerful feature that allows you to write more concise and readable code.
 By understanding how to use pattern matching with enums, if-statements, and structs, you can take full advantage of this feature in your Rust programs.

 You can find more information about pattern matching in chapter 18 of the [Rust book](https://doc.rust-lang.org/book/ch18-00-patterns.html).

+## Summary

+In this section, we covered the powerful feature of pattern matching in Rust.
+Pattern matching allows you to match against the structure of data and destructure it in a concise and readable way.
+We explored the usage of pattern matching with enums, if-statements, and structs.

+With enums, we learned how to define and create them, and then use the `match` syntax to match against the different variants of an enum and perform different actions based on the variant.
+We also saw how pattern matching can be used in if-statements to match against specific patterns, providing a more expressive way to handle different cases.

+Finally, we discovered that pattern matching can be used to deconstruct structs and extract their fields, making it easier to work with complex data structures.
+By understanding and utilizing pattern matching in Rust, you can write more concise and readable code, taking full advantage of this versatile and powerful feature.

+In the next section, [Working with structs and traits](./05-working-with-structs-and-traits.md), we'll dive int object oriented structures supported in Rust.
+We'll cover how you can create structs to model complex data structures and how to share behavior across data structures.